SSH BridgeSSH Bridge

 SSH Keys

-Keys can be stored in the Keys panel and then selected when creating or editing a host.
-Shared team keys are visible with a team badge and remain managed by the team owner or admin.
+Managed SSH keys can be stored in the Keys panel and then selected when creating or editing a host.
+Team-managed keys are visible with a team badge and remain managed by the team owner or admin.
+For routine server administration, prefer individual user accounts, SSH public-key authentication, and sudo for privileged operations.

 Known Hosts